Highlights Of The Program

 • Regional hydrogen networks’ role alongside national systems, addressing development timelines, challenges, and integration strategies effectively

-| TBP World Vision Project | Moderator
+Ribi Adeshokan | TBP World Vision Project | Moderator

-| Firan
+René Ammerlaan | Firan

-| Delgaz Grid
+Cristian Călin | Delgaz Grid

-| Port of Antwerp-Bruges
+Stefan Van Laer | Port of Antwerp-Bruges

 11:30 - 11:55

-PLANS FOR HYDROGEN INFRASTRUCTURE IN BADEN WÜRTTEMBERG
+PLANS FOR HYDROGEN INFRASTRUCTURE IN BADEN-WÜRTTEMBERG

 terranets bw GmbH